Atlantic Coast

 Our work to support key hero species will be in partnership with communities along the Atlantic Coast.
 First, it will grow baby oysters (called spat), which will then be raised in Wales until they’re ready to live in the ocean; we’ll also create a spatting pond in Scotland to safely raise baby oysters there too.
 We’ll work with coastal communities to revive traditional centuries-old methods of oyster cultivation and will also pioneer new ways to restore oyster populations, like developing mobile hatcheries that can be moved to where they're needed most.

-So far, we’ve already restored 33,000 native oysters to the river Cleddau in Wales through Natur Am Byth!
-Môr, with 50,000 baby oysters moved to Tethys oyster farm to be raised until they’re big enough for deployment.
+So far, we’ve already moved 50,000 baby oysters into their new home at Tethys oyster farm to be raised until they’re big enough for deployment in the ocean.

 We’ll work with coastal communities to revive traditional centuries-old methods of oyster cultivation and will also pioneer new ways to restore oyster populations, like developing mobile hatcheries that can be moved to where they're needed most.